miLibris/flask-rest-jsonapi/README.md

 ### Fields restriction
 You can restrict fields returned by the view with url querystring parameter "fields".

 This dicrease the amount of data transfered and can avoid additional queries to retrieve relationships for example.
-It only restrict fields returned for the current resource type not for related entities
+It only restrict fields returned for the current resource type not for related entities.

 *note: this "id" field is returned in all case so you don't have to specify this field*

 Example: ?fields[post]=title,content

-In this case you avoid to make additional queries to create related comments links
+In this case you avoid to make additional queries to create related comments links.

 ### Pagination
 *note: You have to implement the pagination feature in your data layer too*

-You can add pagination informations with the url querystring parameter "page" You can specify the page number with "number" and the page size with "size"
+You can add pagination informations with the url querystring parameter "page".
+You can specify the page number with "number" and the page size with "size".

 Example: ?page[number]=4&page[size]=10